Make the most of your time at the beach this year with these fun family games & activities for all ages

 We’ve organized a list of Fun Games to Play at the Beach that is tailored to a wide range of ages.
 Whether you have toddlers, preschoolers, or older children, these activities for beach play are ways to keep everyone entertained and build memories to cherish for years to come.

 This post is part of our Beach Vacation series – everything you need from packing lists, and essential gear to the best beaches around the world!

 Best games to play at the beach

-We’ve chosen the best beach games for your family, and many of them require very little in the way of extra items you have to bring with you.
+We’ve chosen the best beach games for your family, and many of them require very little in the way of extra items you must bring.
 These are easy and healthy green games to play with the kids.

 Best Beach Ball Games